 Find exciting updates on initiatives we are working on below:

-In order to be eligible for funding, projects should achieve at least one of the following outcomes when it comes to post-consumer recycled (PCR) plastics:
+In order to be eligible for funding, projects had to achieve at least one of the following outcomes when it comes to post-consumer recycled (PCR) plastics:

 Increase BC’s processing capacity to supply more PCR plastics to product and packaging manufacturers